 Refinancing From a 15-Year to a 30-Year Mortgage

 Buyers often opt for a 15-year mortgage to build equity faster and own their homes sooner.
-However, a 15-year term comes with larger payments than a typical loan, and some borrowers eventually decide to do a 15-year to 30-year refinance to reduce their monthly costs.
+However, a 15-year term comes with larger payments than a typical 30-year loan, and some borrowers eventually decide to do a 15-year to 30-year refinance to reduce their monthly costs.

 Can I Refinance From a 15-Year to a 30-Year Mortgage?